foivospar/NED/README.md

                    --- shapes_aligned (same as above, but aligned)
 ```
 ## 1.Manipulate the emotion on a test video
 Download our pretrained manipulator from [here](https://drive.google.com/drive/folders/1fLAsB2msBcLnRJWlixXt-hJ8FeX3Az6T?usp=sharing) and unzip the checkpoint.
-We currently provide only the test scripts for the manipulator, since training would require acquiring the large-size files of the 3D-reconstructed MEAD and Aff-wild2 databases.
+We currently provide only the test scripts for the manipulator.

-Also, download and preprocess the test video for one of our target Youtube actors (or use a new actor, requires training a new neural face renderer).
+Also, preprocess the test video for one of our target Youtube actors or use a new actor (requires training a new neural face renderer).

 For our Youtube actors, we provide pretrained renderer models [here](https://drive.google.com/drive/folders/1vBVeiBvVP_fZ5jPSv7yd7OsdiI22Mwnd?usp=sharing).
 Download the .zip file for the desired actor and unzip it.